Open Learning Course

 This course runs for 10 weeks and starts in April of each year.
 You can study at your own pace and partake in the webinars and forums as much as you like.

-If you would like to enrol on our ‘Contemporary Spirituality’ course then simply complete the form below and a member of our team will contact you.
-We offer a unique learning experience and will be here to guide you through every step of your learning.
+If you would like to enrol, or request more information on our ‘Contemporary Spirituality’ course then simply complete the form below and a member of our team will contact you.
+We offer a unique transformational learning experience and will be here to guide you through every step of your journey with Alef Trust.